run2bizdocs/docs-1/en/docs/citsmart-esp-8/processes/portfolio-and-catalog/use/request-through-Smart-Portal.md

     parameters 299 and 300 (about the Smart Portal) to be set on "Y".

 3-  To comment the request or to report some occurrence about it, click on the
-    icon .
+    icon "Add note".
 The attendant will receive the comment on the ticket desktop, where he/she can solve any question about the request.

-4-  To view the request history, just click on the icon ;
+4-  To view the request history, just click on the icon "History";

 5-  Though this interface, it's also possible to view the description, the files
     attached to the request, among other actions.